PseudoDevs/IamGhost/FATAL19.md

-Last updated: 2024-04-02 17:13:52
+Last updated: 2024-04-02 17:14:26
-Random Quote: In the sky there are no tracks.
-Outside there is no recluse.
-There are no conditioned things that are eternal.
-There is no instability in the Buddhas. - The Buddha
+Random Quote: Difficulties are things that show a person what they are. - Epictetus